visier/connector-python/README.md

 #### Callback URI
 The OAuth 2.0 authentication flow requires that the authorizing server can call back to the initiating client with an authorization code.
 In OAuth mode, the connector starts a transient web server that listens for an authorization code on http://localhost:5000/oauth2/callback.
 You can modify the URL by setting a different value for `VISIER_REDIRECT_URI`.
 The `VISIER_REDIRECT_URI` value must exactly match the URI value in your Visier OAuth 2.0 client registration and must respect Visier's callback URI rules, such as a limited set of permissible subnets.

-### Password Authentication
+### Basic Authentication
 The Visier Python Connector doesn't directly interact with the environment variables.
-The following list defines the password authentication parameters.
-The password authentication parameters are also the environment variables that the `make_auth()` utility function uses.
+The following list defines the basic authentication parameters.
+The basic authentication parameters are also the environment variables that the `make_auth()` utility function uses.
 * `VISIER_HOST`: The fully qualified domain name and protocol to access your Visier tenant.
 * `VISIER_USERNAME`: The Visier user that has sufficient API capabilities.
 * `VISIER_PASSWORD`: The password of that user.